drsaeva/drsaeva.github.io/_posts/2016-03-11-David-R-Saeva-site-launched.md

 ---
 layout: post
-title: "David R. Saeva - Welcome to my new website and blog!"
+title: "Welcome to my new website and blog!"
-date: 2014-04-30
+date: 2016-03-11
 ---

 It took me long enough, but I finally came to the realization that I needed a presentable site on github - here it is.